-The robotic ‘yoi’ bass heard in countless Dubstep tracks is great fun to play with and very easy to synthesise.
+The robotic ‘yoi’ bass heard in countless Dubstep tracks is great fun to play with and very easy to synthesize.
 Set up a square wave patch with a high-resonance low-pass filter swept by an LFO or envelope.
-Add a bit crusher effect after the synth and reduce its sample rate until you get that vowel-like texture.
-WOW2 is a great tool to have for making those Dubstep wobble sounds.
+Add a bit-crusher effect after the synth and reduce its sample rate until you get that vowel-like texture.
+Sugar Bytes Cyclop plugin is a great tool to have for making those Dubstep wobble sounds.

 This gives an effect more in line with a real vocalist or instrumentalist, where vibrato is often introduced over time.
 As well as sounding cool, this approach has the added benefit of making sure every note is initially on-pitch, making it great for melodies that combine fast runs and sustained notes.

-- additive synthesis – combining tones, typically harmonics of varying amplitudes
+- additive synthesis – combining tones, used for typical harmonics of varying amplitudes

 - subtractive synthesis – filtering of complex sounds to shape harmonic spectrum, typically starting with geometric waves.

 - frequency modulation synthesis – modulating a carrier wave with one or more operators

 - sampling – using recorded sounds as sound sources subject to modification

 - composite synthesis – using artificial and sampled sounds to establish resultant “new” sound

 - phase distortion – altering the speed of waveforms stored in wavetables during playback